 Using the Feathr Super Pixel to track conversions

-In order to track campaign conversions, you’ll need your Super Pixel placed on any web pages where the conversion activity occurs.
+In order to track any conversions, your Super Pixel must be placed on any web pages where the conversion activity occurs.
 For example, if you want to track event registration as a conversion, the Super Pixel must be within the code of your registration workflow, most importantly on the confirmation step.
 This is because the Super Pixel needs to "see" that activity in order for you to be able to track it.

-We recommend starting by filling out a registration yourself, to put yourself in the shoes of your audience.
-As you proceed through each step, look to see if the URL changes as the steps change.
+One way to start is to fill out a registration yourself, to put yourself in the shoes of your audience.
+As you proceed through each step of your reg form, watch to see if the URL changes as the steps change.
 That will inform whether you need to place your Super Pixel on every page of your registration flow or only on the final confirmation page (the page after payment has been processed).